Cloud-Solutions-Architects/aws-lambda-guardduty/README.md

 ### VPC EndPoint and S3 Policy Configuration

-To create the VPCe, run the command `python3 automation.py --step 2 --vpcId <vpc-id> --subnetId <subnet-id-1> --subnetId <subnet-id-2>  --sgId <sg-id-1> --sgId <sg-id-2>`
+To create the VPCe, run the command `python3 automation.py --step 2 --config ./config_file_sample.json`

-Noticed in the case where only one subnet is necessary, just pass the parameter --subnetId a single time, same behavior for --sgId.
 The script will:
 - Create the VPC EndPoint based on the data provider
 - Set the S3 Bucket policy